José Jerí: Presidency (2025–2026)

 Amidst the 2025 Peruvian protests and after the unanimous impeachment and removal of Dina Boluarte on 10 October 2025, owing to persistent political scandals throughout her presidency and a mismanaged crime wave earlier in the month, José Jerí immediately ascended as President of Peru.
 With Boluarte having no vice presidents, Jerí, as president of the legislature, stood next in the line of succession established in the Peruvian Constitution.
-He became the sixth individual to serve as President since the resignation of Pedro Pablo Kuczynski in 2018, a span of just over seven years.
-He will serve out the final year of the term to which Pedro Castillo was initially elected in 2021; Castillo was removed in 2022 in favor of Boluarte.
+He became the eighth individual to serve as president since the resignation of Pedro Pablo Kuczynski in 2018, a span of just over seven years.

+Shortly after being named president, Jerí's social media history was ridiculed for previously misogynistic posts and he was observed unfollowing pornographic accounts on Instagram.

 In his inaugural speech, Jerí pledged to "install and lead a government of transition, empathy, and national reconciliation", and said that the nation "must declare war on crime".

 Despite the removal of President Dina Boluarte, the Congress of the Republic rejected a motion of censure against prime minister Eduardo Arana Ysa, meaning that the Boluarte cabinet carried over into the presidency of José Jerí.